 Public confidence in our national institutions and democratic processes have been in decline for some time now.
 Communities across the UK are grappling with finding new ways to insert themselves into local and regional policy dialogues in a bid to recalibrate a national system that doesn’t feel like it’s working for them.

-Some of the information in this section is drawn from a research paper by Jack Shaw, Eliza Easton and Trevor MacFarlane, commissioned as part of this programme.
+Much of information in this section is drawn from a paper co-authored by Trevor MacFarlane FRSA, Eliza Easton and Jack Shaw, commissioned as part of this open policy development programme.

 We pick up the story of devolution in 1997 when a New Labour government won a landslide election on a promise to implement the most comprehensive constitutional reforms of the 20th century.
 This is widely accepted as the moment that the ‘devolution revolution’ kicked off of in the UK.